learning-zone/angular-basics/README.md

 ```
 #### Q. ***What selector force a style down through the child component tree into all the child component views?***

-Component styles normally apply only to the HTML in the component\'s own template.
+Component styles normally apply only to the HTML in the components own template.

 Use the `::ng-deep` shadow-piercing descendant combinator to force a style down through the child component tree into all the child component views.
 The `::ng-deep` combinator works to any depth of nested components, and it applies to both the view children and content children of the component.